Orhian Johnson

 Orhian Johnson (born October 9, 1989) is an American former football safety.
 He played college football at Ohio State.

-Early years
+Early life

 Johnson played high school football for the Boca Ciega High School Pirates, located in Gulfport, Florida and was the starting varsity quarterback for three years.
 He also lettered in basketball while at Boca Ciega High School.
 He graduated high school in 2008.

 Professional career

 Houston Texans

 On April 27, 2013, he signed with the Houston Texans as an undrafted free agent following the 2013 NFL draft.
 On August 31, 2013, Johnson was released by the Texans as a final training camp cut.

 Toronto Argonauts

 On October 12, 2013, Johnson was signed to a practice roster agreement by the Toronto Argonauts of the Canadian Football League.
 He was released by the Argonauts on November 7, 2013.

 Arizona Cardinals

 On December 11, 2013, Johnson signed with the Arizona Cardinals practice squad.
 The Cardinals released Johnson on August 25, 2014.